biomejs/biome/GOVERNANCE.md

 ### Contributions

-Contributions to be project aren't only limited to code.
+Contributions to the project aren't only limited to code.
 Contributions come in different forms and ways:
 - Documentation
 - Code to all the repositories of the [GitHub org][gh-org]
 - Support in primary channels of the organization, e.g. GitHub and Discord